DERT-2040/SwerveLibrary/README.md

 # SwerveLibrary
 A Swerve Library

-This isn't even close to done
+Code to test Rotation Done